 3. Activity - build your own tree

-Now you can suggest building a tree.
+Now you can suggest building a tree with building blocks.
 Whatever your child wants.
 However, he/she sees it.
 You can suggest to decorate it with leaves you brought home.

 In the end, you can ask - what you have built and why.